prdm0/AcceptReject/README.md

 As an example, let $X \sim Poisson(\lambda = 0.7)$.
 We will generate
-$n = 1000$ observations of $X$ using the acceptance-rejection method, using the `AcceptReject::accept_reject()` function.
+$n = 1000$ observations of $X$ using the acceptance-rejection method, using the `accept_reject()` function.
 Note that it is necessary to provide the `xlim` argument.
 Try to set an upper limit value for which the probability of $X$ assuming that value is zero or very close to zero.
 In this case, we choose `xlim = c(0, 6)`, where `dpois(x = 6, lambda = 0.7)` is very close to zero (8.1142728^{-5}).

 ``` r